Urban evolution: Urban microclimate

 A microclimate is defined as any area where the climate differs from the surrounding area.
 Modifications of the landscape and other abiotic factors contribute to a changed climate in urban areas.
 The use of impervious dark surfaces which retain and reflect heat, and human generated heat energy lead to an urban heat island in the center of cities, where the temperature is increased significantly.
 A large urban microclimate does not only affect temperature, but also rainfall, snowfall, air pressure and wind, the concentration of polluted air, and how long that air remains in the city.

-These climatological transformations increase selection pressure.
+These climatological transformations increase selection pressure on species living in urban areas, driving evolutionary changes.
 Certain species have shown to be adapting to the urban microclimate.

+For example, a research study focused on urban thermal heterogeneity, which can lead to the formation of Urban heat islands, shows how variations in temperature due to urbanization significantly affects Feral pigeons (Columba livia) causing changes in their metabolic processes and oxidative stress levels.
+Specifically, pigeons in hotter areas showed elevated oxidative stress, suggesting that urban heat could compromise their health.

 Urban pollution

 Many species have evolved over macroevolutionary timescales by adapting in response to the presence of toxins in the environment of the planet.
 Human activities, including urbanization, have greatly increased selection pressures due to pollution of the environment, climate change, ocean acidification, and other stressors.
 Species in urban settings must deal with higher concentrations of contaminants than naturally would occur.

 There are two main forms of pollution which lead to selective pressures: energy or chemical substances.
 Energy pollution can come in the form of artificial lighting, sounds, thermal changes, radioactive contamination and electromagnetic waves.
 Chemical pollution leads to the contamination of the atmosphere, the soil, water and food.
-All these polluting factors can alter species’ behavior and/or physiology, which in turn can lead to evolutionary changes.
+All these polluting factors pose direct and indirect challenges to species inhabiting urban areas, altering species' behavior and/or physiology, which in turn can lead to evolutionary changes.

+Air pollution and soil pollution have significant physiological impacts on both wildlife and plants.
+For urban animals, exposure to pollutants often results in respiratory issues, neurological damage, and skin irritations.
+Over time, animals may adapt to these stressors through changes in their physiological systems, such as increased lung capacity or more efficient detoxification mechanisms to cope with pollutants.
+However, the severity of these adaptations varies across species, with some developing resilience while others face diminished health.
+The peppered moth (Biston betularia) is a classic example of industrial melanism, where moth populations adapted to increased soot and pollutants by evolving darker coloration, which allowed them to better blend into the soot-darkened trees during the industrial revolution.